stride3d/stride-website/_drafts/2023-09-14-embracing-open-source-stride-as-an-alternative-to-unity.md

 - Blocknote + MsBuild

 > **Note:** There's a Visual Studio Code extension for syntax highlighting and shader build keys.
-> **Note 2:** Another extension offers syntax highlighting only.
+> **Note:** Another extension offers syntax highlighting only.

 ## Multiplayer Support

 Multiplayer functionality is not built-in.
 However, you can integrate any .NET networking library.
-[Here's a link to various libraries and resources](#your-github-link).
+[Here's a link to various libraries and resources](https://github.com/Doprez/Awesome-Stride#networking).

 ## Unity Assets